Warner Music Group: 2020s

-In December 2020, WMG signed a partnership deal with TikTok to provide music to their platform for users to use for their content.
+In December 2020, WMG signed a partnership deal with TikTok to provide music to its platform for users to use for their content.

 On March 8, 2022, WMG suspended all its operations in Russia following the Russian invasion of Ukraine.

 In January 2023, Stephen Cooper was succeeded by Robert Kyncl as CEO of WMG.

 In July 2023, Warner Music Group formed a partnership with Canva, the graphic design platform, to add commercial music to Canva's asset library and enable its customers to insert music clips to their designs.
 Also in July 2023, WMG made a music-licensing deal with TikTok which included licensing the Warner Recorded Music and Warner Chappell Music to the app, TikTok Music and TikTok's Commercial Music Library.

 In September 2023, WMG opened a new creative hub in Berlin.
 Later in October 2023, Warner Music Group launched a new creative hub in Amsterdam to house Benelux units and Spinnin' Records.

 In September 2025, the "No Music For Genocide" boycott initiative urged Warner Music Group to suspend all of its operations in Israel in protest of the genocide in Gaza.

+In November 2025, WMG launched a joint venture with artificial intelligence music venture, Suno.
+As part of the settlement agreement struck between the two firms, Warner will let users create AI-generated music on Suno using the voices, names and likeness of artists who opt-in to the programme.

+On March 20, 2026, the company announced a first-look deal with Netflix to make documentaries on WMG's artists.Paramount Pictures announced that it would partner with Warner Music Group to produce films based on the lives and music of WMG's roster of artists and songwriters in May 2026.